How to Fix a Gurgling Toilet (Step-by-Step Guide to Stop the Noise Fast)

 How to Fix a Gurgling Toilet

-If ignored, what starts as a simple noise can turn into slow drainage, backups, or even a full toilet overflow.
+In many cases, the problem is caused by trapped air due to a partial blockage, a venting issue, or a developing drain problem.
+If ignored, what starts as a small noise can turn into slow drainage, backups, or even a full toilet overflow.

 When your toilet makes a gurgling or bubbling noise, it’s typically a sign of negative air pressure in the plumbing system.